emmapatton/Programming-1-and-2/README.md

 - **File Name:** Euler5.py

 ### Week 6 - Problem Set 5:
+- **Description:** This program is based on the Iris Data Set [5].
+The Python script reads the Iris data set and prints the four numerical values on each row in a clear and easily read format, with a header for each of the four columns; petal length, petal width, sepal length and sepal width.

-- irisdata.py
+- **File Name:** irisdata.py
-- Formatting Iris Data Set

 ### Week 7 - Problem Set 6:
-- factorial.py
+- **Description:** This problem set uses the function **factorial()** [6] It takes a single positive integer and returns its factorial.
+  - The factorial of a number is that number multiplied by all of the positive numbers less than it, for exmaple the factorial of 4 is 4x3x2x1 which is equal to 24.
-- Using a function to find the factorial of a number
+  - This python script calculates the factorial of 5, 7, and 10.
+- **File Name:** factorial.py

 ### Practice and Revision Folder
-- **Description** This folder contains a number of short python files which are related to learning and practice throughout the programming and scripting module.
+- **Description** This folder contains a number of short python scripts which were completed to aid my learning throughout the programming and scripting module.
 - **File Names:** fib.py, fizzbuzz.py, format.py, functions.py, guessing.py, if.py, listloop.py, lists.py, loop.py, loopsum.py, openfile.py, range.py, smallmult.py, sum35.py, test.py, test2.py, tuesday.py and tutorial.py.

 ## References
 - [1] Mathsisfun.com.
-2016.
-Fibonacci Sequence.
-[ONLINE] Available at: https://www.mathsisfun.com/numbers/fibonacci-sequence.html.
+2016. *Fibonacci Sequence.* [ONLINE] Available at: https://www.mathsisfun.com/numbers/fibonacci-sequence.html.
 [Accessed 11 February 2018].
 - [2] Wikipedia.org.
-2018.
-Collatz Conjecture.
-[ONLINE] Available at: https://en.wikipedia.org/wiki/Collatz_conjecture.
+2018. *Collatz Conjecture.* [ONLINE] Available at: https://en.wikipedia.org/wiki/Collatz_conjecture.
 [Accessed 25 February 2018].
 - [3] Wikipedia.org.
-2018.
-Project Euler.
-[ONLINE] Available at: https://en.wikipedia.org/wiki/Project_Euler.
+2018. *Project Euler.* [ONLINE] Available at: https://en.wikipedia.org/wiki/Project_Euler.
 [Accessed 1 March 2018]
-- [4] Porjecteuler.net. n.d.
-Project Euler Problem 5.
-[ONLINE] Available at: https://projecteuler.net/problem=5.
+- [4] Porjecteuler.net. n.d. *Project Euler Problem 5.* [ONLINE] Available at: https://projecteuler.net/problem=5.
 [Accessed 1 March 2018]
--
+- [5] Dheeru, Dua and Karra Taniskidou, Efi.
+2017. *(UCI) Machine Learning Repository: Iris Data Set.* [ONLINE] Available at: https://archive.ics.uci.edu/ml/datasets/iris.
+[Accessed  2 March 2018].
+- [6] Mathsisfun.com.
+2016. *Factorial!* [ONLINE] Available at: https://www.mathsisfun.com/numbers/factorial.html.
+[Accessed 19 March 2018]